amlsf/localvectormaps/README.md

 #####Interactive Time Series Graphs

-I'd like to create time series line graphs that allow the user to select multiple metrics and regions to compare on the same graph.
+I'd like to create interactive time series line graphs that allow the user to select multiple metrics and regions to compare on the same graph.

 #####Predictive Analytics